-Being one of the most developed city in North West Africa, many large companies have their African headquarters here and therefore the community of foreigners from European countries and other continents is also large.
-The good thing about it is that there is always something to do with friends that understand your culture: a party, a birthday, go to the club pool, get together to play board games or watch the football game.
-In Abidjan you will not get bored!
+Being one of the most developed cities in North West Africa, many large companies have their African headquarters here and therefore the community of foreigners from European countries and other continents is also large.
+The good thing about it is that there is always something to do with friends that understand your culture: a party, a birthday, going to the club pool, getting together to play board games or watching the football game.
+In Abidjan, you will not get bored!

 Work in Abidjan

-Abidjan is one of the most developed cities in West Africa and it has a large number of coworking spaces to offer in comparison with other countries on the same region.
+Abidjan is one of the most developed cities in West Africa and it has a large number of coworking spaces to offer in comparison with other countries in the same region.